-The ability to tailor the shape, the inner structure and chemical composition of solids at the nanoscale is the key to modern materials design and technology.
-Nanostructures are presently investigated for a wide range of applications in optics, electronics, energy harvesting, chemistry, biology and others.
-Accordingly, we use many different fabrication techniques to create nanomaterials.
-In order to fully exploit their technological potential, precise knowledge of the physical mechanisms influencing the interplay between materials fabrication conditions, resulting nanostructural properties and the macroscopic materials characteristics is required.
-To achieve this, state-of-the-art (analytical) electron microscopy is employed in our research group, allowing for materials characterization at the nanometer or even atomic level.
-Emphasis is placed on materials which are hot candidates for future optoelectronic and photonic devices, including 2D photonic crystals, plasmonic nanostructures and wide bandgap semiconductor systems.
-Different bottom-up patterning techniques are combined to obtain nanoscale structures with maximum control at minimum cost, which is beneficial for any applications.
+Modern materials design and technologies based on novel materials rely on the ability to tailor the morphology, inner structure and chemical composition of solids at the nanoscale.
+Nanostructures enable new materials applications in optics, electronics, computing, energy harvesting, chemistry, the bio-med sector and others.
+Depending on the purpose in mind, a broad range of different fabrication techniques is used to create nanomaterials.

+We focus on bottom-up techniques, in which self-organization leads to the formation of regular nanoscale patterns, allowing for a low-cost fabrication of nanopatterns on large areas.
+In particular, nanosphere lithography and block-copolymer lithography are used to produce patterns in the 50-500 nm and the 10-50 nm range, respectively.
+In order to fully exploit the technological potential of such techniques, precise knowledge of the physical mechanisms influencing the interplay between materials fabrication conditions, resulting nanostructural properties and the macroscopic materials characterristics is required.

+To achieve this, state-of-the-art (analytical) transmission electron microscopy is employed in our research group, allowing for materials characterization at the nanometer, atomic or even sub-atomic level.
+Emphasis is placed on materials which are hot candidates for future optoelectronic and photonic devices, including 2D photonic crystals, plasmonic nanostructures and heteroepitaxial semiconductor systems.